hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 orchestrate watch workflows/demo.yaml                             # Optional (post-MVP)
 ```

-Safety: The `--clean-processed` flag will only operate on the `WORKSPACE/processed/` directory and will refuse to run on any other path.
-The `--archive-processed` destination path must be outside of the `processed/` directory.
+Safety: The `--clean-processed` flag operates only on the configured `processed_dir` if and only if it resides under WORKSPACE; otherwise it fails.
+The `--archive-processed` destination path must be outside of the configured `processed_dir`.
 If a destination is not provided, the archive defaults to `RUN_ROOT/processed.zip`.

 ### Extended CLI Options